-- Eldest had a red dragon on the cover.
-Those who were eager to see it found that it it didn't appear until the third-to-last chapter in the book, accompanied by some crazy twists and cliffhangers (Some a little too crazy...)
+- The Inheritance Cycle novel Eldest has a red dragon on the cover.
+Those who were eager to see it found that it didn't appear until the third-to-last chapter in the book, accompanied by some crazy twists and cliffhangers (some a little too crazy...).

 - F. Scott Fitzgerald's The Great Gatsby has a cover image featuring a disembodied woman's face floating above an urban skyline, created by Francis Cugat.
 It was completed before the novel was, and Fitzgerald liked it so much that he wrote it into the novel, referring to the face of the character Daisy Buchanan.

 - The novel Manhattan Transfer shows the titular city encased in a dome and being lifted into the sky.
 Turns out this quite literally happens around chapter two.